A Patient’s Guide to Malocclusion

 - Open Bite occurs when there is no overlap between the upper and lower teeth.
 Tongue thrust or thumb sucking are the most common causes of open bite.

 With advancements in orthodontics, treatment options for malocclusions are more convenient than ever before.
 Clear aligner therapy can address every type of malocclusion, and Dr. Joel Butterworth specializes in customizing a treatment plan that works efficiently and effectively.
-We look forward to scheduling an appointment to discuss your specific needs: 540-899-7791.
+Contact us today to discuss your specific needs.